Import anticipated costs from an Excel file

 Import the file

-1. Go to Projects and select the project in the Quick Select section.
+1. Go to Projects and select the appropriate project in the Quick Select section.

-2. On the Project Home page, select Procurement Overview under the Procurement section.
+2. On the Project Home page, select Anticipated Costs in the Procurement section.

-4. Optional: To update the pricing of imported items if their item code matches the code in the local work item database, select the respective option.
+4. Optionally, to update the pricing of imported items if their item code matches the code in the local work item database, select the respective checkbox.

-5. Select Choose File and find the file to be imported on your local drive.
+5. Select Choose File and find the file on your local drive.

 The data will be imported automatically.